-The recent New Yorker science fiction issue, their first ever, included a great essay by Anthony Burgess from 1973, The Clockwork Condition, in which the author comments on his most famous book, A Clockwork Orange, and the "very close film interpretation" by Stanley Kubrick.
-Most interesting is Burgess' description of the origin of the title, as well as the various lexicographical connotations of the antihero's name, Alex:
+The recent New Yorker science fiction issue, their first ever, included a great essay by Anthony Burgess from 1973, The Clockwork Condition.
+Burgess discusses his most famous book, A Clockwork Orange, and the “very close film interpretation” by Stanley Kubrick.
+Most interesting is Burgess’ description of the origin of the title, as well as the various lexicographical connotations of the antihero’s name, Alex:

 At the beginning of the book and the film, Alex is a human being endowed, perhaps overendowed, with three characteristics that we regard as essential attributes of man.
 He rejoices in articulate language and even invents a new form of it (he is far from alexical at this stage); he loves beauty, which he finds in Beethoven’s music above everything; he is aggressive.

 The new form of language that Alex invents is Nadsat, which “is basically English with some borrowed words from Russian.
 It also contains influences from Cockney rhyming slang and the King James Bible.
 Plus borrowings from the German language, some words of unclear origin, and some that Burgess invented.

 The word nadsat itself is the suffix of Russian numerals from 11 to 19 (-надцать).
 The suffix is an almost exact linguistic parallel to the English ‘-teen’….”
 Thus, Alex invents and speaks a “teen” language, a common occurrence the world over.
 By propagating a new language, Alex is unleashing creative destruction of the existing dominant language in his culture, English.
 But that is just an analog to the real violence he perpetrates on society.

 If only Alex had become a linguist or an author, like Burgess, (or a namer?) then perhaps he wouldn’t have been so violent.
 Then again, we can’t retroactively “cure” literary characters any more than the society of A Clockwork Orange could.